 Mentally strong people are great.
 Really, really great.
 I met that conclusion after completing the pictured book (above/title pic) “13 Things Mentally Strong People Don’t Do.”
-Written by reputable psychotherapist, Dr. Amy Dorin, the book succinctly outlines exactly what it is exactly mentally strong people do, and don’t do.
-It is simply written, very
+Written by reputable psychotherapist, Dr. Amy Morin, the book succinctly outlines exactly what it is mentally strong people do, and, don’t do.
+It is simply written, very direct,

 The Flu, a Fort, and No Power in Atlanta (10 Most Memorable Moments and Takeaways) There was a recent inconvenience at the Atlanta International Airport: power was lost, flights were cancelled, and passengers were stranded.
 It turned out to be a pretty big deal and a lot of people were upset—Delta got shit on.